1200wd/bitcoinlib/README.rst

 When working with wallets connections to service providers are automatically managed so you don't have to worry about them.
 You can however easily use the Service object directly.

-Example: Get estimated transaction fee in sathosis per Kb for confirmation within 5 blocks
+Example: Get estimated transaction fee in Sathosis per Kb for confirmation within 5 blocks

 .. code-block:: pycon